frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/frappe-commands.md

  - **run-parallel-tests**: Run Python tests parallelly on CI.
  - **run-ui-tests**: Run Cypress UI tests.
  - **serve**: Start the webserver for the bench.
- - **version**: Show versions of all Applications installed on bench.
  - **watch**: Watch and concatenate JS and CSS files as and when they change.